carrieyu3/LIU-Main-Page/README.md

 - Engagement: Use materials such as implementing a QR code on a flyer so students are able to access LIU brooklyn mental health services.

 The Team:
-- UI/UX Designers: Franchesca Salas and Marcus Jade Demery
+- UI/UX Designers: Franchesca Salas and Marcus Jade Demery.
 - Software Developers: Carrie Yu, Sumaiya Fatema, and Edwin Berrouet